10 Practical Steps To Forgiveness

 8. Know Your Enemies (and know your victory!)

 Remember that the person/people aren’t your real enemy(-ies).
-Recognize your real enemies: Satan and his lies, the world and its lies, and your own flesh.
+Recognize your real enemies: Satan and his lies, the world and its lies, and your own flesh (and its lies).
 Ephesians 6:10-20, James 4:4, Luke 6:27-36

 9. Love Like Crazy (it’s crazy… I know)